 For best results, a local device should always be the preferred option for your computing needs.
 You also may visit the campus OIT webpage or the ITL Program webpage for a list of software already available for download on your personal/work computer.

-The system was developed by a team of three IT professionals in the Integrated Teaching and Learning Program: IT Director J. Franklin, Systems Administrator Brandon Scovronski, and Systems Administrator David Long.
+The system is developed and maintained by the Integrated Teaching and Learning Program’s IT Team.
 Because the system is not supported by the campus Office of Information Technology, users should review the FAQs below.
-For additional questions, please contact J. Franklin.
+For additional questions, please contact the ITLP IT Team.

 Accessing the system

 There are two ways to connect to the cloud computing system: